oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 4.2 Reference Relationships: Keys and Links

-As noted at the end of Section 3.1 of this CN, JADN recognizes only two kinds of relationship: "contain" and "reference".
+As noted at the end of Section&nbsp;3.1 of this CN, JADN recognizes only two kinds of relationship: "contain" and "reference".
 The relationships shown in previous examples are all of the "contain" variety.
 The "reference" relationship type applies when using the